If you live in a cold climate, then you are probably aware of the costs that go into keeping your space comfortable.

 Using Pellets to Efficiently Heat Your Home

-In order to efficiently heat your home with a pellet-burning stove there are a few factors to take into consideration.
+In order to efficiently heat your home with a pellet stove there are a few factors to consider:

 Location — The availability of pellets can vary depending on where you are in the world.
 In North America, you can often find them in specialty hearth stores and farm stores, such as Tractor Supply.

 Installation — Properly installing your pellet heating system is crucial for both efficiency and effectiveness and is a job that requires professional expertise.
-A correctly-installed pellet heating unit that is strategically placed will perform better and ensure optimal heating.
+A correctly installed, strategically placed pellet heating unit will perform better and ensure optimal heating.
 To find an installer near you, visit our Find a Dealer page.

-Technology — Modern pellet stoves featuring the latest updates and innovations, will always outperform and be more energy-efficient than older, out-dated models.
+Technology — Modern pellet stoves featuring the latest updates and innovations, will always outperform and be more efficient than older, out dated models.

 5 Benefits of Heating with a Pellet Stove or Insert